 In addition to headers, creating graphic tiles to announce the pre-save and release is a great way to get the word out.
 Make sure to include the pre-save link in Facebook and Twitter posts, as well as pin these to the top of your profile.

 We hope you’ve enjoyed these pre-release strategies that every independent musician should follow.
-We hope they’ve been helpful for you!
+We hope they’ve been helpful to you!
 Want to learn about marketing your music?
-Check out our Musicians Guide To Marketing Plans series (there’s three)!
+Check out our Musicians Guide To Marketing Plans series (there are three)!